How the United Kingdom leaving the EU will affect citizens' access to social services and early childhood education and

 If the UK leaves EU under a no-deal Brexit, the cooperation under EU-regulation 883/04 ceases to include the UK and British citizens.

 As stated above, the Danish government plans a no-deal Brexit temporary scheme that will be adopted as a law if the situation requires this.
 This will encompass that citizens who are already exporting subsidies for either minding own children under the Day-Care Facilities Act or compensation for loss of earnings to persons maintaining a child with a physical or mental impairment under the Act on Social Services can continue existing export.

-The former benefit already has a maximum period of one year; the later will under the planned transition scheme have a cut-off date at the end of 2019.
-This will give the affected families time to transition into the services and benefits available in the county of residence.
+The former benefit already has a maximum period of one year; the latter will under the planned transition scheme have a cut-off date at the end of 2019.
+This will give the affected families time to transition into the services and benefits available in the country of residence.